nerdalert/netperf-netserver/README.md

 ```
 $ docker run  -itd --rm --name=netserver -p 12865:12865 networkstatic/netserver -D
+# or use podman and/or quay.io
+$ podman run  -itd --rm --name=netserver -p 12865:12865 quay.io/networkstatic/netserver -D
 ```

 - Get the IP address of the instance you just started: